-Southern Sleep help people revive their lifestyle by improving the sleep they get.
-You may not know it, but sleep can give you tremendous power.
+Southern Sleep helps people revive their lifestyle by improving their sleep quality.
+You may not be aware, but sleep can give you tremendous power.
 It has the power to restore, rejuvenate, and energise your body and brain.
 Whilst we spend only a third of our life asleep, it has profound effects on the other two thirds of your life in terms of alertness, energy, mood, body weight, perception, memory, reaction time, productivity, performance, decision making, communication skills, creativity, safety, and quality of life.